 A Human Task assigns work to its participants and its owner.
 The assignment can be accomplished in different ways:

-There are some common properties for both types of task, as well as some specific properties for each of them.
+There are some common properties for both types of tasks, as well as some specific properties for each of them.

 A Human Task has the properties shown below:

-- Title: The title of a Task which defines the purpose of the Task.
+- Title: The title of a Task that defines the purpose of the Task.

 - Description: A description of the task

-- Category: Defines a category for the task in order to group these in relevant logical categories
+- Category: Defines a category for the task in order to group these into relevant logical categories

 - Display Name: A Display Name for the Task’s Title.
 That is used in the portal